 Our seamless transition was aided by Affinity’s support for PSD and AI files – meaning that we were able to work using our existing source files with ease.
 Similarly, its wide range of file support facilitates our collaborations with external designers and agencies.

-Affinity’s slick, accessible and highly intuitive user interface mean users need little time to bring themselves up to speed with the nuanced differences between Affinity and Adobe.
+Affinity’s slick, accessible and highly intuitive user interface means users need little time to bring themselves up to speed with the nuanced differences between Affinity and Adobe.
 This also makes Affinity an attractive option for beginners as well as seasoned professionals; Illustrator and Photoshop are generally considered tricky for novices to get accustomed to.
 Though, in spite of this, their user interfaces haven’t changed a great deal over the years.

 Affinity’s improbable success – in what has traditionally been a largely impenetrable market – hasn’t gone unnoticed, with Apple awarding Affinity with its highly coveted Design Award at Worldwide Developers Conference (WWDC) in June 2015.